qiyuangong/Semi_Partition/README.md

-Semi_Partition
+Semi-Partition
 ===========================
 Semi_Partition is a Top-down greedy data anonymization algorithm for relational dataset.
-It's more efficient than Mondrian, which is proposed by Kristen LeFevre in his papers[1].
+It's based on Mondrian, and is more efficient than Mondrian, which is proposed by Kristen LeFevre in his papers[1].

 This repository is an **open source python implementation for Semi_Partition**.
 I implement this algorithm in python for further study.